ECE3400-Team14/Team-14-Website/docs/OtherUpdates/robotAbilities.md

 * An FPGA and accompanying CMOS OV7670 camera for imaging, image processing, and transmission of shape/color data to the Arduino.
 * A radio [brand? make? model?] for base station data transmission.

-The base station has its own radio and Arduino Uno for updating the GUI (an interface provided byt he 3400 staff).
+The base station has its own radio and Arduino Uno for updating the GUI (an interface provided by the 3400 staff).

 Everything is mounted to three main chassis plates, supported by struts, nuts, and bolts, hot glue, tape, and anything else to hold it together (including the sweat and tears of the invested Elevation Team).